particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="P2"}}
+The P2 and Photon 2 have limited support for retained memory in Device OS 5.3.1 and later.

+Retained memory is preserved with the following limitations:

+- When entering `HIBERNATE` sleep mode.
+- Under programmatic reset, such as `System.reset()` and OTA firmware upgrades.
+- In limited cases when using pin reset (RESET button or externally triggered reset).

+By default, the retained memory is saved every 10 seconds, so changes made to retained variables between the last save and an unplanned system reset will be lost.
+Calling [`System.backupRamSync`](#backupramsync) on the P2 and Photon 2 can make sure the data is saved.
+The data is saved to a dedicated flash page in the RTL827x MCU however you should avoid saving the data extremely frequently as it is slower than RAM and will cause flash wear.

-The P2 and Photon 2 do not support backup RAM.
-In some cases, the flash file system can be used, or you can use an external chip such as an I2C or SPI FRAM.
+Prior to Device OS 5.3.1, retained memory is not supported.
+The flash file system can be used, or you can use an external chip such as an I2C or SPI FRAM.
 {{note op="end"}}

 ---